Foreign Direct Investment in Colombia

 FDI as Assigned Capital in a Foreign Branch

 The Banco de la República FDI registration certificate is the most critical document in any Colombian investor visa application.
-Without it, the application is rejected — regardless of how much was invested or the value of the assets.
+Without it, the application is rejected—regardless of how much was invested or the value of the assets.

-The Colombian investor visa (Visa M — Inversionista) requires a Banco de la República certificate proving registered foreign direct investment Colombia above the applicable SMMLV threshold.
+The Colombian investor visa (Visa M — Inversionista) requires a Banco de la República certificate proving registered foreign direct investment in Colombia above the applicable SMMLV threshold.
 As of 2026:

-• Business investment (company shares or capital): minimum 100 SMMLV — approximately COP 163 million in 2026.
+- Business investment (company shares or capital): minimum 100 SMMLV — approximately COP 163 million in 2026.

-• Real estate investment: minimum 350 SMMLV — approximately COP 570 million in 2026.
+- Real estate investment: minimum 350 SMMLV — approximately COP 570 million in 2026.

 Common Foreign Direct Investment Colombia Mistakes — How We Prevent Them

-• Assuming the bank files the registration automatically — For investments channeled through an authorized foreign exchange intermediary, registration is automatic.
+- Assuming the bank files the registration automatically — For investments channeled through an authorized foreign exchange intermediary, registration is automatic.
 However, many investors use non-authorized channels or personal accounts and assume registration happened.
 We confirm the registration record before issuing any certificate.

 Medellín has become one of Latin America’s most active destinations for foreign direct investment — particularly from European, North American, and German investors entering real estate, technology, hospitality, and BPO.
 We see a consistent pattern: investors arrive, identify an opportunity, transfer funds quickly through a personal account or informal channel, and only discover the FDI registration requirement weeks or months later — usually when they try to apply for a visa or repatriate profits.

-For German investors specifically, the formal investment registration process in Colombia is more structured than many expect — but less bureaucratic than German administrative procedures once you understand the steps.
+For German investors specifically, the formal investment registration process in Colombia is more structured than many expect—but less bureaucratic than German administrative procedures once you understand the steps.
 We explain the Colombian process clearly, in German if needed, and manage every step so the registration is completed correctly and on time.

 For real estate investors in Medellín — purchasing in El Poblado, Laureles, Envigado, or Rionegro — FDI registration is what converts a property purchase into a legally recognized Colombian investment with visa eligibility and repatriation rights.
-We coordinate registration alongside the property purchase so both complete together.
+WeCoordinate registration alongside the property purchase so both complete together.

 Frequently Asked Questions About Foreign Direct Investment Colombia